menandmice/micetro_docs/guides/user-manual/webapp_import_dns_records.rst

 In addition, the user doing the import needs to have access to edit records in the zones used in the import.

-See :ref:`global-access` for further information on access controls.
+See :ref:`access-control` for further information on access controls.

 Import task
 -----------